Calculate external calibration curve results

 or"quadratic"

 .
-This method will be applied if no specific fit method is defined for a feature in the metadata.- fit_weighting
+This method will be applied if no specific fit method is defined for a feature in the metadata, or whenoverwrite_fit_param = TRUE

 A character string specifying the default weighting method for the regression points in the calibration curve.
 Must be one of